-For three months, nine sessions, from October 18 to January 31, 2021 we'll join each other for live video sessions.
-(Those without video or internet access can join us by phone.)
+For three months, on nine Sundays, from 12 September to 19 December 2021 we'll join each other for live video sessions.
+(Those without video or internet access can join by phone.)
 All sessions are recorded and temporarily available for participants.

 The sessions are 3 hours.